 Guide to SR-22s in California

-Insurance costs can double in California if you need an SR-22.
+Insurance costs rise by an average of 126 percent in California if you need an SR-22.

 If you live in California and your driver’s license or registration has been suspended you’ll need to file an SR-22 with the state’s Department of Motor Vehicles (DMV) to get it reinstated.
 An SR-22 is proof that you have the state’s minimum liability insurance required.